-The HDSL2 Generic Loopback (GNLB) commands allows the use of inband codes to loop up either NLOC (4-in-7) or NREM (3-in-7) towards the network.
-Additionally, these inband codes loop up CREM (6-in-7) or CLOC (5-in-7) towards the customer.
+The HiGain HDSL2 Generic Loopback (GNLB) commands allow you to use in-band codes to loop up either NLOC (4-in-7) or NREM (3-in-7) towards the network.
+In addition, these in-band codes loop up CREM (6-in-7) or CLOC (5-in-7) towards the customer.
 Either loopup condition can be terminated (looped down) with the 3-in-5, SMJK loopdown code.
-All inband codes must be present for at least 5 seconds before the HDSL2 system responds.
+All in-band codes must be present for at least 5 seconds before the HiGain HDSL2 system responds.
 TLOS is a logic loopback caused by loss of the DS1 input from the CI.

-Figure 31 on page 51 summarizes the available loopbacks in the system, and Table 22 on page 52 summarizes the HDSL2 generic loopback commands.
-See "GNLB Test Procedures" on page 55 for the test procedures that apply when using the GNLB mode.
+Figure 32 on page 58 summarizes the available loopbacks in the system, and Table 21 on page 54 summarizes the HiGain HDSL2 generic loopback commands.
+See "GNLB Test Procedures" on page 57 for the test procedures that apply when using the GNLB mode.